10 Website Promotion Essentials for Small Businesses.

 10. Your images should be correctly labelled to support your SEO.

 Hover over any image on this page and you will be shown the name of the image.
 That is called the image Alt Tag.
 Using the same search for pink kitchens, because Google determines that my ‘user intent’ indicates that I would be interested in seeing images, it is serving them up in search results.
 This gives you a second chance because if the searcher clicks on your image, there will be a further opportunity to get them to click on your page.
 The image alt tag is designed for visually impaired users who use screen readers.
 If web developers are left to label images, they are usually called ‘image 203’ or ‘Banner page 6’ which doesn’t help your SEO or the visually impaired user.

 Your images can impact your SEO by reducing page speed but that requires a page of its own.
 This page is to help you with tasks that you could manage yourself.

 Now that you know what to look for, conduct a visual SEO audit of this page.
 My targeted keyword for this page is ‘website promotion’.
 Starting at the top, you can see that the keyword is in the URL after the website name.
 It’s also in the main title in an H1 tag at the top of the page.
 Use the keyboard shortcut ‘ctrl-f’ and type ‘website promotion’ in the search bar that appears at the top of the page.
 It will tell you how many times the keyword appears on the page.
 It also appears on the images when you hover your cursor over them.

 Audit before making changes.

 If you are going to attempt to improve your SEO by yourself, start with our free website analysis report to benchmark your starting point.
 It will also show you what your meta titles and descriptions are.
 Let us know and we’ll keep you in the system and run a new report a month after you’ve made the changes.

 Bee Seen Online

-The Local SEO Marketing System to Help You Generate More Leads.
+The Local Business Marketing Membership to Help You Generate More Leads and Grow Your Business.